work with OHM, The Netherlands

 Mahendra with Alison, the director of the show

-There is no way for me to question Mr. Dawkins and his style of working but I personally believe that he should become a little bit open for other ideas also which has been making the society for endless times.
-Anyways, it was just an awesome experience to work with a super star Mr. Dawkins who has brought change in the world in positive way and I really wish if I could work with him again.
+I have no authority to question Mr. Dawkins’s style of working, but I personally believe he should become a little more open to other ideas that have shaped society for endless time.
+Nevertheless, it was a truly awesome experience to work with a superstar like Mr. Dawkins, who has brought about positive change in the world.
+I really wish I could work with him again.

 work with VPRO

-I worked with VPRO which is a broadcasting corporation from the Netherlands.
-They were making a travel show for children between eight to fourteen years of age group and my responsibility was to arrange everything for them including hotel, transportation, local assistants and choosing the right characters for the show.
-They just gave me an idea about the characters they were looking for and my responsibility was to do research, find the right characters and schedule appointments for interviews.
-An employee of VPRO named Barbara Smith visited me a month before they wanted to start the filming.
-Since this show was a children show, they were looking for special children from Varanasi.
+I had the opportunity to work with VPRO, a broadcasting corporation from the Netherlands, on a travel show designed for children between the ages of eight and fourteen.
+My responsibility was to arrange everything for them – hotels, transportation, local assistants, and most importantly, finding the right characters for the show.
+They shared with me only a general idea of the kinds of characters they were looking for, and it was my job to research, approach families, and schedule interviews.
+A month before filming, an employee of VPRO named Barbara Smith visited me in Varanasi to prepare.
+Since this was a children’s show, they were specifically looking for children with unique backgrounds and stories.

 Crew members and I at the party after finishing the project